Filament JSON

 public ?string $id = null;

-public string $icon = 'heroicon-o-swatch';
+public Heroicon $icon = Heroicon::Sparkles;

 public string $iconColor = 'primary';

-public string $alignment = 'start';
+public Alignment $alignment = Alignment::Start;

-public string $width = 'xl';
+public string $width = Width::TwoExtraLarge->value;

 public bool $closeByClickingAway = true;